Calling tomorrow's multidimensional thinkers and leaders

 Throughout Lehigh's proud heritage, many of our most talented engineering students have crafted interesting and exciting futures that defy the field's boundaries -- leveraging their engineering mindset into success and contributions to broad domains such as business, academia, law, medicine, and government.
 To inspire engineers who seek to create their own paths, Lehigh has developed some of the most innovative and flexible programs in higher education today.

-In the video below, engineering students and faculty of Lehigh's hallmark interdisciplinary program, the Integrated Degree in Engineering, Arts and Sciences (IDEAS), answer this simple question -- why integration matters:
+In the video below, engineering students and faculty of Lehigh's hallmark interdisciplinary program, the Integrated Degree in Engineering, Arts and Sciences (IDEAS), answer this simple question -- why interdisciplinary study matters: